Three quarters of home-buyers now opting for fixed-rate mortgages

 While the rate varied considerably across countries.
 Ireland had the second highest mortgage interest rates across the euro area in February, the bank said.

+Umbrella group Brokers Ireland said Irish mortgage holders are paying 1.56 per cent over and above their euro area counterparts, which is costing them over €236 more every month on a €300,000 mortgage over 30 years and a massive €85,100 over the lifetime of the mortgage.

+“While Irish rates have come down over recent times, this is still an enormous gap, with little justification for it,” director of financial services at Brokers Ireland Rachel McGovern said.

-The figures also volume of new mortgage agreements amounted to €574 million in February, an increase of 4.1 per cent on the same month last year.
+The Central Bank figures also volume of new mortgage agreements amounted to €574 million in February, an increase of 4.1 per cent on the same month last year.

 The figures for March are expected to be greatly impacted by the onset of the coronavirus.